We have officially begun the second half of 2016 and I have just started reading my fourteenth book of the year.

 Health is wealth.

-If you don’t make an effort to learn about the foods you’re putting into your body; the exercises that build you up; and the practices you should undertake to make the world a more habitable place for your children and their children, you are pretty much wasting your time doing everything else.
+If you don’t make an effort to learn about the foods you’re putting into your body; the exercises that build you up; and the practices you should undertake to make the world a more habitable place for our children, you are pretty much wasting your time doing everything else.

 You can’t love and respect others if you don’t love and respect yourself.